How RevShocks Work

 There's a lot happening beneath the shock body and most people don't really need to worry about all of that.
 The whole point of this shock is better performance and simple tuning that you can do yourself.
 For those of you that want to know more specifically how they work, continue reading.

 So, with that said, here's a quick summary.
 The adjusters on the top cap are connected to metering rods that are located in the space between an inner and outer shock body.
 Those rods can be adjusted to increase or decrease oil flow around the piston (bypass) in specific positions or zones of travel.
-There are multiple adjusters (with corresponding check valves) to control compression and rebound of the shock.
+There are multiple adjusters (with corresponding bypass tubes and check valves) to control compression and rebound of the shock.

 Picture a typical external bypass shock with a coil over body around it.
 To put it as simply as possible, we've done that.
 But wait, there's more!
 REVSHOCKS are not only position sensitive, they're also velocity sensitive and that's adjustable from the outside of the shock as well.
 There isn't another shock in the world that gives you these options and it's truly is the best of both worlds without compromise.